rails/spring/README.md

 ## Compatibility

-At the moment only MRI 1.9.3 / Rails 3.2 is supported.
+Ruby versions supported:

+* MRI 1.9.3
+* MRI 2.0.0

+Rails versions supported:

+* 3.2

+Spring makes extensive use of `Process#fork`, so won't be able to run on any platform which doesn't support that (Windows, JRuby).

 ## Usage